 It is impossible to live without failing at something, unless you live so cautiously that you might as well not have lived at all - in which case, you fail by default

 Emma has worked with world-class athletes, coaches and practitioners across a variety of sports, preparing individuals and teams for both domestic and international competitions.
-As a direct consequence, Emma has significant experience of working with people in the build up to, and supporting them at major sporting events.
-Most recently Emma attended the inaugural European Games in Baku as a member of support staff representing Team GB, she has also attended Olympic and Paralympic competitions, Grand Slam, World and European Championship events.
-Emma is currently preparing a number of athletes on their path to Olympic and Paralympic Games in Rio and Tokyo.
+As a direct consequence, Emma has significant experience of working with people in the build up to, and supporting them at major sporting events including Olympic and Paralympic competitions, Commonwealth Games, Grand Slam, World and European Championships.
+Emma attended both the inaugural European Games in Baku in 2017 and Gold Coast Commonwealth Games in 2018 as a member of support staff representing Team GB and Team England respectively.
+Emma is currently preparing a number of athletes on their path to Olympic and Paralympic Games in Tokyo.

 Emma has experience of working across a range of team and individual sports including: rugby, cricket, hockey, volleyball, beach volleyball, badminton, tennis, wheelchair tennis, equestrianism, table tennis, athletics, rowing, swimming, tae kwon do and boxing.
 Emma has prepared athletes for ultra endurance and extreme events such as iron man and ultra-running challenges, and has prepared a team for a world record-breaking Atlantic rowing crossing.
 She has an interest in motor sports and has worked with athletes in motor racing and speedway.
 Emma has also worked with athletes involved in lifestyle sports such as downhill mountain biking, snowboarding windsurfing and surfing.
 This variety of practice enables her to work with world-class individuals and to transfer this knowledge between sports and across settings in order to provide a unique service to clients.